kubernetes-sigs/bom/README.md

 For a more in depth instructions on how to create an SBOM see [Generating a Bill of Materials for Your Project](create-a-bill-of-materials.md)

+---

+`bom generate` is the subcommand to generate SPDX manifests.
+Currently supports creating SBOM for files, images, and docker archives (images in tarballs).
+Supports pulling images from registries.

+`bom` can take a deeper look into images using a growing number of analyzers designed to add more sense to common base images.

 ## Installation